-Add the potatoes, carrots, celery, mushrooms, stock, paprika, and cumin; mix well.
+- Add the potatoes, carrots, celery, mushrooms, stock, paprika, and cumin; stir together.
 Bring to a boil, lower heat and simmer gently, cover, until vegetables are tender, about 25 minutes.

-Let stand off the heat for several hours or overnight in refrigerator to develop flavor.
+- Let stand off the heat for several hours or overnight in refrigerator to develop flavor.
 Reheat before serving.
 Serve with 3 to 4 matzo balls each bowl.

 Note: You can use 8 cups homemade vegetable broth, two 32-ounce containers low-sodium vegetable broth, or one 32-ounce container low-sodium vegetable broth plus 4 cups water plus 1 or 2 vegetable bouillon cubes.